Dewalade1/Bertelsmann-Scholarship-2020-Data-Track/README.md

 ## Day 46 (11/03/2021) | SQL ANALYSIS

 * Studies the queries and methods used in making analysis in SQL
+* Learnt how dynamic an SQL query can be

 **Thoughts:** SQL queries are used to make analysis in SQL